AndrDm/blog/content/labview/math/rnd/galois_mercenne.md

 }
 ```

-so I will take 32-bit and lover 16 bit only:
+So, I use a 32-bit version and take only the lower 16 bits:

 ```c
 static inline uint16_t galois_lfsr32(GRand* rand) {